SoumikBarua/Tipper/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+* [x] Using a slider to provide more flexibility in tip percentages compared to a segmented control

 ## Video Walkthrough